 Prior to the termination of the DCP, payments were to be distributed in connection with either the participant's separation of service, a change in control of the Company or a selected specified distribution date or dates, depending upon the distribution election made by the participant at the time of deferral.
 For amounts elected for distribution upon a specified date, participants were able to elect the form of payment as a single lump sum payment or annual installment payments of up to five years.
 However, if a participant's service with the Company terminates prior to the selected specified distribution date or dates, payment would instead be made or commence in connection with such separation from service.
-Participant's separation from service due to retirement, which means a separation from service after the participant has attained age 55 and has at least five years of service with the Company.
+Participants were able to elect the form of payment as a lump sum or annual installments of up to fifteen years for distributions to be made upon the participant's separation from service due to retirement, which means a separation from service after the participant has attained age 55 and has at least five years of service with the Company.
 Any distribution triggered by a separation from service that occurs prior to the participant's retirement would be paid in a single lump sum.
 Additionally, if a participant's service terminates with us due to death or disability, or the participant is receiving installment payments and dies or becomes disabled prior to payment of all the installments, the Obligation would become immediately payable in a single lump sum.
 In addition, participants were entitled to receive payments through certain unforeseeable emergency withdrawals.
 Due to the termination of the DCP, any 2017 deferrals will be distributed to the participants no earlier than 12 months, and no later than 24 months, following the termination of the DCP in accordance with the requirements of Section 409A of the Code.
 Currently, the Company expects to distribute any deferrals in November 2019.